davidchesnut/gfm-validate/README.md

 # gfm-validate
-A simple GitHub Flavored Markdown (Gfm) validator.
-Uses the [Octokit .NET client library for GitHub](https://github.com/octokit/octokit.net).
+A simple GitHub Flavored Markdown (Gfm) validator that uses the [Octokit .NET client library for GitHub](https://github.com/octokit/octokit.net).

 ![screenshot](https://github.com/AndrewJByrne/gfm-validate/blob/master/assets/app-screenshot.png)

 This Windows desktop app demonstrates the following:
-* Connecting to GitHub APIs using the Octokit library for .NET 4.5
+* Connecting to GitHub APIs using the Octokit library for .NET 4.5.
-* Parsing markdown into raw HTML using the RenderRawMarkdown method from the Octokit library
+* Parsing markdown into raw HTML using the **RenderRawMarkdown** method from the Octokit library.
-* Displaying HTML using the GitHub CSS to show how the soruce markdown will render on GitHub
+* Displaying HTML using the GitHub CSS to show how the source markdown will render on GitHub.
-* A little bit of MVVM
+* A little bit of MVVM.
-* Handling drag/drop of markdown files onto the app surface
+* Handling drag and drop of markdown files onto the app surface.
 * App settings
-* Suppression of browser control warnings, preventing browser control from being a drop target
+* Suppression of browser control warnings, and preventing the browser control from being a drop target.
-* Using Octokit 0.13.0
+* Using Octokit 0.13.0.

 Got any ideas for how to improve this app?
-Log an issue to the [Issues List](https://github.com/AndrewJByrne/gfm-validate/issues)
+Log an issue to the [Issues List](https://github.com/AndrewJByrne/gfm-validate/issues).

 Talk to me on Twitter @AndrewJByrne